ishaqBBC/blog/blog/content/CrossZoneLoadBalancing/2023-06-10-aws-36-cross-zone-load-balancing.md

 ## Configuring Cross-Zone Load Balancing

-- [Application Load Balancer (ALB)](TODO): Cross-zone load balancing is enabled by default, but you can disable it at the target group level.
+- [Application Load Balancer (ALB)](https://magicishaqblog.netlify.app/ApplicationLoadBalancer/2023-08-18-aws-29-applicaton-load-balancer/): Cross-zone load balancing is enabled by default, but you can disable it at the target group level.
 No charges apply for inter-AZ data transfers.
-- [Network Load Balancer (NLB)](TODO) and [Gateway Load Balancer](TODO): Cross-zone load balancing is disabled by default, and enabling it may incur regional data charges.
+- [Network Load Balancer (NLB)](https://magicishaqblog.netlify.app/NLB/2023-09-09-aws-32-network-load-balancer/) and [Gateway Load Balancer](https://magicishaqblog.netlify.app/GatewayLoadBalancer/2023-09-22-aws-34-gateway-load-balancer/): Cross-zone load balancing is disabled by default, and enabling it may incur regional data charges.

 ## Conclusion

-Cross-zone load balancing is a crucial feature in AWS for ensuring [high availability](TODO) and even distribution of traffic across multiple instances and availability zones.
+Cross-zone load balancing is a crucial feature in AWS for ensuring [high availability](https://magicishaqblog.netlify.app/section6/2023-07-28-high_availability_and_scalability/). and even distribution of traffic across multiple instances and availability zones.
 Understanding how to configure it for different load balancer types is essential for optimizing your AWS infrastructure.

 By leveraging cross-zone load balancing effectively, you can build robust and fault-tolerant applications on AWS that can handle varying workloads and maintain high availability even in the face of imbalanced resource distribution.